 Q: Is there a way to install PDF Studio silently, for installations throughout an organization?
 We need to distribute PDF Studio to multiple computers and would like to set the key for each user upon installation.

-A: PDF Studio can be installed programmatically without requiring user input.
+A: PDF Studio can be installed and registered programmatically without requiring user input on user machine.

 On Mac OS X:

 *Note: On the Mac, installation and registration are completed in 2 steps.

 hdiutil mount PDFStudio_mac64.dmg cd "/Volumes/PDFStudio" open -n "PDF Studio Installer.app" --args -q cd .. hdiutil unmount "/Volumes/PDFStudio/"

 cd /Applications open -n "PDF Studio 2019.app" --args -register 1234 -console

 If you are having issue with the open command, read our other KB entry for another way to silently install and register on the Mac.

 -q means the installer is running in unattended mode, using all default options.